 What can the manufacturing industry do to entice the modern millennial into a manufacturing career?

-- Keep them moving — Millennials thrive when their workspace is constantly changing, and mobile technology allows anyone to complete their work on the go.
+- Keep them moving — Millennials in the workforce thrive when their workspace is constantly changing.
+Mobile technology allows anyone to complete their work on the go.
 Look into ways to incorporate remote positions into your workplace.
 Even if they do need to come into the office from time to time, having the option to work remotely is a boon for most millennials.

 - Listen to their ideas — There is perhaps no better generation to talk to about incorporating new technology into your manufacturing practices than millennials.
 They’ve grown up with technology as an integral part of their lives, and many of the older members of the generation have watched technologies be born, live and die in their lifetimes — the CD is a great example of this.